Mathematics of 2-dimensional lattices: Real-valued chiral distances measure asymmetry of lattices

 $\RC_{\infty}[D_6](\La)$ is the distance $M_{\infty}$ from $\RI(\La)=(r_{12},r_{01},r_{02})$ to a closest root invariant $\RI(\La')=(s,s,s)$ of a hexagonal lattice $\La'$.
 Then $||\RI(\La)-\RI(\La')||_{\infty}=\max\{|s-r_{12}|,|s-r_{01}|,|s-r_{02}|\}$.
 Since $r_{12}\leq r_{01}\leq r_{02}$, we could ignore $|s-r_{01}|$ in the maximum.
 By Lemma~\ref{lem:max_modulus} the final maximum is $\frac{r_{02}-r_{01}}{2}=\RC_{\infty}[D_6](\La)$. \ws \end{proof}

 When considering lattices up to similarity, the subspace $\LSS[D_4]$ consists of a single class of all square lattices, which are all equivalent up to isometry and uniform scaling.
 The subspace $\LSS[D_6]$ is also a single point representing all hexagonal lattices.
-The chiralities $\PC[D_4]$ and $\PC[D_6]$ are distances to these single points.
+Then $\PC[D_4]$ and $\PC[D_6]$ are distances to these single points.